OstapKuch/Web_labs/README.md

 # Web_labs

-# Instractions to run lab 10 on Linux
+# Instructions to run lab 10 on Linux

 1. Installing Node.js and needed packages.